Build Wealth

 There’s no one-size-fits-all answer to how many streams of income you should have.
 It depends on the lifestyle you want and the skills you have.
 But 65% of millionaires have at least three streams of income, and that’s an achievable number for most people.

 Of course, the easiest and most reliable way for you to add more income is by investing.
-If you want to learn the principles of successful investors, check out our free masterclass, Think Like an Investor, where we explain our tried-and-true system for building wealth.
+If you want to learn the principles of successful investors, check out our free masterclass, Master Your Money, where we explain our tried-and-true system for building wealth.

 A Weekly Sip of Our Best Advice